-Unless you want to get intestinal parasites, you’ll need a way to purify water.
+Unless you want intestinal parasites, you’ll need a way to purify water.
 That usually means boiling water in a pot.
-And once you’ve purified water, you’ll need a way to transport it, which usually means a durable canteen.
+And once you’ve purified water, you’ll need a way to transport it, which generally means a durable canteen.

 If you have a metal survival canteen, you can boil water right in the canteen.
 However, I still recommend bringing a bushcraft pot since it is better suited for tasks like cooking meals.
-You can also use the pot for holding things like foraged berries if you don’t have a basket with you.
+You can also use the pot to hold things like foraged berries if you don’t have a basket.

 *Note it’s possible to make a pot out of birch bark, but this is one of the higher-level bushcraft skills which takes a lot of practice to master.

 7. Clothing and Footwear

 Where backpacking and camping clothing is usually made from high-tech synthetics, bushcraft clothing uses natural fibers.
-Wool is a favorite and, while I admittedly don’t make them myself, I love the wool socks, leggings, and sweater that I bought from a local grandma.
+Wool is a favorite, and while I don’t make them myself, I love the wool socks, leggings, and sweater I bought from a local grandma.

-Military surplus is also popular for bushcrafting as it’s cheap and the material is durable, as is leather footwear.
-When the weather turns very cold, then fur-lined clothing is the way to go.
+Military surplus is also popular for bushcrafting as it’s cheap, and the material is durable, as is leather footwear.
+When the weather turns very cold, fur-lined clothing is the way to go.
 If you aren’t a purist, then splurge on quality clothing from brands like Fjallraven.

 Learning how to navigate without a compass is wise, but the stars aren’t always clear, and the other tactics also don’t always work.
 So a compass is a great bushcraft tool to have in your kit.
 Note that several different types of compass are available, so check out our guide to the best compass for survival before buying one.

-A shovel is a bushcraft tool which doesn’t get as much attention as tools like knives, but life in nature without a shovel can get uncomfortable quickly.
+A shovel is a bushcraft tool that doesn’t get as much attention as tools like knives, but life in nature without a shovel can get uncomfortable quickly.

 For me, the primary use of a shovel is to dig a latrine or “cat hole” to bury waste.
 Not only is this in accordance with the principles of Leave No Trace, but it’s much more hygienic.
 Burying waste also helps keep animals away.